Tullio Farabola

-Tullio Farabola (Milano, 8 October 1920 – Milano, 11 December 1983) was an Italian photographer.
+Tullio Farabola (Milan, 8 October 1920 – Milan, 11 December 1983) was an Italian photographer.

-Early life
+Early life and education

 Tullio Farabola was born in Milano, the son of Alessandro Farabola (known as Giuseppe Farabola), owner of a photo studio, and Ambrogina Zanardi.
 He took up photography following his father's footsteps.

-Giuseppe Farabola was born in Milan on 12 December 1885, attended the Accademia di Belle Arti di Brera and the Scuola d'Arte Applicata del Castello Sfrozesco, obtained the diploma of "Specialized Photograph Retoucher".
+Giuseppe Farabola was born in Milan on 12 December 1885, attended the Accademia di Belle Arti di Brera and the Scuola d'Arte Applicata del Castello Sforzesco, obtained the diploma of "Specialized Photograph Retoucher".
 He started working as photographer in 1896 in Milan.
 In 1911 he co-founded a photo studio with A. Bressani in C.so Ticinese 87 in Milan.
 A few months later Bressani withdrew and Farabola became the sole owner of the studio.
 For many years he was the official photographer of the Archiepiscopal Curia of Milan.
 He photographed famous athletes in his studio, and took passport photos as well as portrait and group photos.
 He married Ambrogina Zanardi on 22 April 1909, had two children, Ada in 1910 and Tullio in 1920.
 He retired in 1954 and died in Rapallo on 13 April 1967.

 Tullio Farabola attended the Carlo Cattaneo Institute in Milan and graduated in accounting in 1939.
 During World War II he attended a course in war cinematography at the Istituto L.U.C.E. in Rome.
 Here he met Adolfo Porry Pastorel, the father of Italian photojournalism, founder in 1908 of the "Agenzia VEDO", an Italian photographic agency, who would become a model for him.

+War Photography and Historical Documentation

 In 1943 he came back to Milan; during an allied bombing in August 1943, the Farabola photographic studio, along with the negatives and equipment was destroyed.
 He documented historical facts from 1943 to 1945: the German occupation, the last speech of Mussolini, the effects and victims of the allied bombing (the photograph of the children who died in the school of Gorla in 1944 became famous), the liberation with the Germans who left the city and the leaders of the Committee of National Liberation who paraded with the partisans through the streets of Milan on 25 April 1945, the exposure of corpses of Mussolini, Clara Petacci and the fascist hierarchs arrested in Dongo in Piazzale Loreto, the shooting of Buffarini Guidi, minister of the interior during the "Repubblica Sociale Italiana".